Liceo scientifico statale Camillo Cavour: Structure

 Since its foundation until 1962, the liceo was based at 'ITC Leonardo da Vinci', in via Cavour 258.
 In October 1962 it moved to the new building in via Vittorino da Feltre 6, near the Colosseum.
 The building was built between 1884 and 1887 by architect Luca Carimini, and it initially housed the Missionary Oblates of Mary Immaculate college.
 In 1905, when the headquarters of the Oblates was moved to Rome, a second building was constructed close to the first one, and the access on via delle Carine was opened.
 The school is housed in both buildings.

 Inside the liceo, in addition to several classrooms, there are a Chemistry laboratory and a Physics laboratory, Technical drawing classrooms, a language laboratory, a ICT laboratory, a lecture hall, a library, two gyms, two volleyball courts, a basketball court and a cafe.

 Curriculum

 The liceo offers the traditional study plan of liceo scientifico.
 Until their abolition in 2010 as a result of the Gelmini Reform, a PNI trial (National plan of Computer Studies) and a bilingualism trial were activated; after the reform, they were blocked till depletion.

 Philately

 On 29 September 2001, to celebrate the 75th anniversary of the school, Poste Italiane issued a postage stamp that portrayed the Liceo.
 Designed by Luigi Vangelli, it was produced in copies.

 Links

 It can be reached from Colosseo and Cavour stations.

-It will be reachable, by 2025, from Fori Imperiali/Colosseo station.
+It can be reached, since 2026, from Fori Imperiali/Colosseo station.